rioualen/edam-portfolio-mm/_docs/01-scope.md

 ### Properties

 Each class defined in an ontology can be assigned properties, also called attributes.
 In EDAM, the minimum required properties for a concept are a label, a concise definition and a unique, persistent ID.
-The latter ensures that any concept can be used across resources and guarantee their long-term interoperability.
+The latter ensures that any concept can be used across resources and guarantee its long-term interoperability.

 <div style="text-align: center">
 <img src="{{ '/assets/images/EDAM_IDs.png' | relative_url }}" alt="Example of concepts, their relations and PIDs" style="width: 500px; height: auto;">